Skip to Main Content

 • To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-Joshua Pearce is the John M. Thompson Chair in Information Technology and Innovation at the Thompson Centre for Engineering Leadership & Innovation.
-He holds appointments at Ivey Business School and the Department of Electrical & Computer Engineering.
+Joshua Pearce is a cross-appointed Professor at the Ivey and the Department of Electrical & Computer Engineering.
+He is the John M. Thompson Chair in Information Technology and Innovation at the Thompson Centre for Engineering Leadership & Innovation.
 His research spans areas of solar photovoltaic technology, open hardware, distributed recycling and additive manufacturing, policy and economics.

 Joshua runs the Free Appropriate Sustainability Technology (FAST) research group.
 He has worked with, consulted for, and been funded by dozens of renewable energy and additive manufacturing companies as well as the US Government and the UN.